piotrmiskiewicz/kyma-environment-broker/docs/contributor/03-60-regions-configuration.md

 ```

 The above configuration means that the `cf-eu11` platform region can only use the `eu-central-1` provider region, while all other platform regions can use the `us-east-1` and `us-west-2` provider regions.
-Tial and Free plans are not listed in the `plansConfiguration` section.
-The list of allowed regions for Free is calculated in the code.
+Trial and free plans are not listed in the `plansConfiguration` section.
+The list of allowed regions for free is calculated in the code.
 The trial plan does not support region parameter.

 ## Display Names and Zones